Your area Not set — showing everywhere

 Signage Variance for 100 Independence Way

-Board position: The board granted the variance, maintaining that each case is evaluated individually and does not establish a binding precedent for future applicants.
+Board position: The board granted the variance, maintaining that each case must be evaluated on its own merits regardless of past decisions.

 Community vs. board tension